 Coe also notes that archaeologists have found the remains of an earlier pyramid beneath this one.
 Finds from that structure include a stone throne in the shape of a “snarling” red jaguar, with jade eyes and shells used for fangs.

 Beside the pyramid, just to the east, lies the “Temple of the Warriors.”
 Rows of columns lead up to the structure’s stairway entrance, the heavy use of columns being a Toltec feature.

 When you climb the stairs you see a pair of feathered serpent statues, heads on the ground, gazing at you.
 You also see a statue of Chacmool, a legendary messenger of the gods.
 The statue is in a reclining position, his stomach being flat, it’s been speculated that the flat area may have been used to sacrifice a human heart.

 To the south of the pyramid lies a snail-shaped building that appears to have been used as an observatory by the city’s inhabitants; the Spanish named it the “Caracol” (snail).

 Its four entrances lead to a narrow passageway that “coils upward like the shell of a snail” leading to a chamber with three surviving windows, writes archaeo-astronomer Anthony Aveni in his book "Empires of Time: Calendars, Clocks and Cultures" (I.B Tauris, 2000).

-Aveni points out that the building is aligned to Venus and “according to Spanish chroniclers, the Caracol’s round shape symbolized Quetzalcoatl-Kukulcan, the Venus deity,” the planet being of particular religious importance to the ancient Mayans.
+Aveni points out that the building is aligned to Venus and “according to Spanish chroniclers, the Caracol’s round shape symbolized Quetzalcoatl-Kukulcan, the Venus deity,” the planet being of particular religious importance to the ancient Maya.